Stop Bark Collars: Why Negative Reinforcement Won’t Stop Your Dog’s Barking

+This is a lot like parenting.
 Some days you are a more patient parent than other days.
 Some days you are easily irritable.

 However the difference is that most children are able to reason and notice the subtle differences; dogs however are not as adept at reading and understanding our human ways of communication and therefore unless you are consistent they have difficulty learning.

 You Want Him to Recognize a Bad Guy

 Again, this is an inconsistency.
 You don’t know how often I hear owners tell me that they don’t want their dog to bark.

 But… they do want their dog to scare away strangers.
 Once again, I will point out that dogs don’t have a lot of powers of human rationalization and understanding.
 At the very core, I do believe that most dogs will defend their owners in times of threat.

 Thankfully, however, those moments are few and far between.
 We, as humans, get more uptight about possible negative human interaction than most situations warrant.
 But we still want to feel like our dog is “protecting us”.
 The irony is, that unless you have your dog’s voice and bark under your control, you can’t have both.

 You can’t have a dog that is quiet when the UPS man or mailman comes and then have a dog that “recognizes the bad intentions of a burglar”.
 Dogs are not predisposed to recognizing the intricate details that we as humans think we recognize (usually until the moment of aggression by the human).
 Understand that your dog is a “dog”, a canine that speaks a whole different language and stop expecting him to miraculously recognize the good or bad intentions in a human.